How I Got My German Freelancer Permit (as an Indian): A First-Hand Experience

 - August 2018: Finally I receive a written confirmation in August end that I have the approval to work as a freelancer in Germany.
 Phew!

 - September 2018: I receive my visa in September end after another couple of visits to ABH

-This entire ordeal was after I’d been working as a freelancer in Germany for almost a year – with proof of regular income, clients et al!
+This entire ordeal was after I’d been working as a freelancer in Germany for almost a year (legally on a job seekers visa) – with proof of regular income, clients et al.

 5) Have a lot of patience.
 A LOT!

 Germany is notorious for being overly bureaucratic.
 And for the right reasons.
 I had to wait for nine months to get my German freelancer visa as an Indian living and working in Germany.

 My application ping-ponged between my local Rathaus, the ABH, and the Institute für Freie Berufe (IFB) before getting approved.
-I had to submit additional documents, attend additional meetings to convince my case-worker and follow up with all the above mentioned Amts several times to get some clarity.
+I had to submit additional documents, attend additional meetings to convince my case worker and follow up with all the above-mentioned Amts several times to get some clarity.
 All that was extremely draining and affected both – my work and personal life.

-But when you are down with the red tape anxiety, it’s helpful to remind yourself that Germany is in need of bright, entrepreneurial, skilled workforce.
+But when you are down with the red tape anxiety, it’s helpful to remind yourself that Germany is in need of a bright, entrepreneurial, skilled workforce.
 Your motivation to work and set up a business here is seen as a positive trait, not as some sneaky scheme to benefit from their social system.

 So even if you find navigating the visa system intimidating, I’d say that it is a great learning experience.
 And once you get your visa, an extremely rewarding one.
 After all, now you get to fulfil your dream of having an independent professional career abroad.

-So keep your head up, stay cool and once you have your German freelancer visa – go out and treat yourself with a nice German beer.
+So keep your head up, stay cool and once you have your German freelancer visa – go out and treat yourself to a nice German beer.

 Got your German self-employment visa?
 Now learn about Registering as a Freelancer With German Tax Authorities.

 Have you applied for a German freelancer visa as an Indian living in Germany?
 How was your experience?
 Are you still sane?
 Let us know in comments below!